HowProgrammingWorks/Book/content/Index.en.md

 # Index

 1. Introduction
    1.1.
-Approach to learn programming
+Approach to learning programming
    1.2.
-Examples in JavaScript, Python and C syntax
+Examples in JavaScript, Python and C languages
    1.3.
 Modeling: abstractions and reuse
    1.4.
 Algorithm, program, syntax, language
    1.5.
 Decomposition and separation of concerns